Shloyem/GasOptimizationBootcamp/README.md

-# Team Gas Optimisation Game
+# Team Gas Optimization Game
 Follow the README instructions for the gas optimisation team game in the [repo](https://gitpod.io/#https://github.com/ExtropyIO/SolidityBootcamp).

 These are in the Exercises\Gas directory